google/zetasql/docs/functions-and-operators.md

 **Description**

-Extracts an array of JSON values, such as arrays or objects, and JSON scalar values, such as strings, numbers, and booleans.
-If a JSON key uses invalid
-[JSONPath][JSONPath-format] characters, then you can escape those characters using double quotes.
+Extracts a JSON array and converts it to a SQL `ARRAY<JSON-formatted STRING>` or
+`ARRAY<JSON>` value.
+In addition, this function uses double quotes to escape invalid [JSONPath][JSONPath-format] characters in JSON keys.
+For example: `"a.b"`.

+Arguments:

 +   `json_string_expr`: A JSON-formatted string.
 For example: